spacekookie/website/content/blog/102_home_manager.md

 Because this is where it becomes complicated.

 I had been thinking about writing a tool to do the things I wanted to do before.
-Thinking back to my last post, about limiting scope, I never started it.
+Thinking back to my post about failure and limiting scope, I never started it.
 While making a lot of drawing board attempts, I never wrote a single line of code because I could tell that it would lead me down a dark path.